Facelift | Rhytidectomy near Jackson, MS

 What Can I Expect When I Choose Faces for My Facelift Procedure?

 Your comfort, safety, and best overall appearance are the top priorities of our staff at Faces.
 We believe the best plastic surgery experience begins with education.
-Our board-certified facial plastic surgeons are proud to be educators, and it’s something we strongly incorporate into the way we practice.
+Dr. J Randall Jordan, a double board-certified facial plastic surgeon, is a well-known educator, and it’s something we strongly incorporate into the way we practice

 Your facelift begins with a consultation, where we’ll discuss possible ways to create the natural look you’ve always wanted.
 We will review your medical history and ensure you’re a candidate for a rhytidectomy, before scheduling your procedure.
 Once scheduled, we’ll give you our Facial Plastic Surgery Handbook and have our patient care coordinator make sure all your questions are answered and concerns are addressed.